 A complete list of authorized rates can be found in Article 6 of Chapter 84.1 of the Fairfax County Code.
 The driver must accept any credit card or other form of electronic payment identified by decal on the taxicab’s rear passenger window.

 Authorized Taxicab Companies

-Shown below are the four taxicab companies that are authorized to operate in Fairfax County.
+Shown below are the three taxicab companies that are authorized to operate in Fairfax County.
 The Department of Cable and Consumer Services, Regulation and Licensing Branch, issues operator certificates to taxicab companies, hacker’s licenses to taxicab drivers, inspects each taxicab for safety and cleanliness, and checks taximeters for accuracy annually.